Missions to North America

 Christ the King PCA - Port St. Lucie, FL - J.C. & Alohalani Cunningham

 Pastor J.C.
 Cunningham was born in Port Huron, Michigan, but spent most of his life in Florida.
 He graduated from Wellington High School in 1999, and then entered into the United States Navy.
 After being honorably discharged from the military, he attended and received his degree at Hawaii Pacific University in 2006.
 Soon after graduating from college, he attended Knox Theological Seminary in Ft.
 Lauderdale, FL and graduated in 2010 with a Master of Divinity degree.
 During seminary, J.C. worked at Coral Ridge Presbyterian Church as the Coordinator for the Jail/Prison ministry and taught Evangelism Explosion courses.
 For three years, J.C. served as an intern at Grace Presbyterian Church in Stuart, FL under Pastor Bernie van Eyk.
 On June 1, 2013, J.C. was ordained to the ministry of Word and Sacrament.
-Pastor J.C. is blessed to be the husband of his dear wife, Alohalani, and the father of four wonderful children: Abigail, Luke, Christian, and Grace.
+Pastor J.C. is blessed to be the husband of his dear wife, Alohalani, and the father of five wonderful children: Abigail, Luke, Christian, Grace and Hope.
 Currently Pastor Cunningham is planting Christ the King PCA church in Port St. Lucie, FL (Gulf Stream Presbytery).
 This church plant started in the fall of 2012 and presently has 30 people attending.
 He holds to the regulative principle of worship, is devoted to a simple means of grace ministry, and has a high view of the Lords Day.

 551 SW Bethany Dr.